sanches-leo/lacen/README.md

 data("raw_expression")
 data("traits")
 ```

-Obs.: This data is a random subset of Paired tumor-adjacent tissue RNA-seq data from TCGA BRCA project.
-It was processed using TCGAbiolinks with STAR counts workflow.
-The full dataset script download is available by request.
+**Note**: The provided example datasets represent randomly selected paired tumor-adjacent tissue samples derived from the TCGA BRCA project, processed using the STAR alignment pipeline available through the TCGAbiolinks package.
+Procedures to obtain and preprocess the TCGA data can be provided by request.

+---

-## Creating a lacen Object
+## Creating the `lacen` Object

-All data is handled within a `lacen-type S3 object`.
-The `initLacen` function initializes the object by integrating gene expression data, differential expression analysis, sample conditions, and gene annotation.
+All analysis steps are encapsulated within a convenient S3 object.
+Begin by consolidating your data into one structured object using `initLacen`:

 ```r
 lacenObject <- initLacen(annotationData = annotation_data,